Mccranky83/imgbrd-grabber-docs/docs/docs/telemetry.md

 It helps understand which direction to take for the program.

 ### What is sent and why
+!!! note

-:warning: Note that everything is anonymous, and that what you search/download/etc. is never sent.
+    Everything is anonymous, and that what you search/download/etc. is never sent.

 #### Screen resolution
 To help improve the UI and know how many elements can/should be present on the screen at the same time.